-We came across Berkey water filters and really started to like what we saw.
-Berkey filters surpassed being just a filter and actually qualify as a water purifier.
+We came across the Berkey system and really started to like what we saw.
+Berkey filters surpassed being just a water filter and actually qualify as a water purifier.
 May not sound like a big deal, but that’s huge.
-Also looking at the specs of what the Berkey water filters take out (viruses, bacteria, inorganic minerals, metals micro-organisms, pesticides, heavy metal etc, etc).
+Also looking at the specs of what the Berkey water filtration system takes out (harmful contaminants like viruses, pathogenic bacteria, inorganic minerals, metals micro-organisms, pesticides, heavy metal etc, etc).

 Berkey Water Filter Review

-Our Berkey Water Filter review is very simple, if you’re looking for a trustworthy product that will filter even the dirtiest water leaving clean, purified water that tastes the same every time, then get a Berkey.
+Our Berkey Water Filter review is very simple.
+If you’re looking for a trustworthy product that will filter even the dirtiest water leaving clean, purified water that tastes the same every time, then get a Berkey.

-Each Berkey you buy comes with everything you need to filter water right out of the box.
+Each Berkey kit you buy comes with everything you need to filter water right out of the box.
 This includes the upper and lower chambers, the filter elements (minimum of 2 filter elements for each size Berkey), spigot and connection hardware.

 Here’s a quick video showing the components of the Berkey water filter and how to set them up.

 By doing a little maintenance (see below), they’ve lasted a long time and still have some life left in them.
 You can also do the red food color test Berkey is famous for to see if the filter is still doing its job: Berkey Red Food Color Test

 Berkey Water Filter Problems